KeBlack

-Cédric Matéta Nkomi (born in Creil, Oise, France on 30 January 1992) better known by the stage name KeBlack is a French rapper and singer of Congolese origin.
-He is signed to the Bomayé Musik label.
+Cédric Matéta Nkomi (born 30 January 1992), known professionally as KeBlack, is a French rapper and singer of Congolese origin.
+He is signed to the record label Bomayé.

-Keblack displayed interested in music at the age of 15.
-His older brother was already a well-known rapper, and thus Nkomi was encouraged to pursue a musical education.
-He was influenced the most by the group MGS.
 Youssoupha and his record label Bomayé Musik (part of Universal Music) signed him with his release "J'ai déconné", which became a hit in 2015.
 He became more famous with the certified diamond "Bazardée" which garnered 180 million views on YouTube.
 Encouraged by its success, he launched a new musical project, the album Premier étage, released on 27 January 2017.
 The album was certified gold.
 The follow-up album Appartement 105 was released on 11 May 2018.